-- Red Hat Enterprise Linux 8.4 with OpenStack Platform 16.2: Provides the core operating system with OpenStack capability.
-RHEL 8.4 and OPS 16.2 are installed on all target Cisco NFVI nodes. - Cisco Virtual Infrastructure Manager (VIM): An OpenStack orchestration system that helps to deploy and manage an OpenStack cloud offering from bare metal installation to OpenStack services, taking into account hardware and software redundancy, security and monitoring.
-Cisco VIM includes the OpenStack Train release with more features and usability enhancements that are tested for functionality, scale, and performance. - Cisco Unified Management: Deploys, provisions, and manages Cisco VIM on Cisco UCS servers. - Cisco UCS Manager: Supported UCS manager firmware versions are 2.2(5a) and above. - Cisco Integrated Management Controller (IMC): Cisco IMC 4.0(4i) or later is supported.
+- Red Hat Enterprise Linux (RHEL) with OpenStack Platform (OSP): Provides the core operating system with OpenStack capability.
+RHEL and OSP are installed on all target Cisco NFVI nodes. - Cisco Virtual Infrastructure Manager (VIM): An OpenStack orchestration system that helps to deploy and manage an OpenStack cloud offering from bare metal installation to OpenStack services, taking into account hardware and software redundancy, security and monitoring.
+Cisco VIM includes OpenStack with more features and usability enhancements that are tested for functionality, scale, and performance. - Cisco Unified Management: Deploys, provisions, and manages Cisco VIM on Cisco UCS servers.
+Cisco UCS Manager: Supported UCS manager firmware versions are 2.2(5a) and above. - Cisco Integrated Management Controller (IMC): Cisco IMC 4.0(4i) or later is supported.
+For M6, 4.2(2f) or 4.2(2g) or 4.2(3b) is supported.